 - When choosing products from different manufacturers, compare the finishes carefully if you want them to be identical, as finishes of the same name are not always the same color.

 - Look for stainless steel or solid brass construction.
 (Be suspicious if the manufacturer does not disclose the materials.
-“Brass construction” likely means that the faucet is brass-plated zinc or steel.)
+“Brass construction” likely means that the faucet is brass-plated zinc or steel rather than solid brass.)

 - Look for a seamless, one-piece design.

-- Look for warranties on parts and finish that are strong and that do not require submission of the original receipt to obtain replacement parts.
+- Look for warranties on parts and finish that are comprehensive and that do not require submission of the original receipt to obtain replacement parts.

 - Check the clearance that you need behind the faucet as larger faucets might require more clearance than you have available if your sink is large and the countertop is narrow.